 - Offer and acceptance

 - Exchange of contracts

 When an offer is accepted on a home, the buyer and seller agree to enter into a contract.
-As contracts have not yet been exchanged, the transaction is not yet legally binding.
+As signatures have not been exchanged, the transaction is not yet legally binding.

 At this stage, the buyer will work with their conveyancing solicitor to carry out a number of conveyancing searches.
 The searches and checks they carry out could include:

 - Reviewing property information provided by the seller and making further enquiries if necessary (done by the conveyancing solicitor)

 - Conducting conveyancing property searches, such as local authority checks (done by the conveyancing solicitor)

 - Carrying out an independent survey (done by the buyer)